HEI204/HEI204/README.md

 ## 👋 Hi, I’m Hei
 - :school: My name is Hei and I'm a student currently major in Computer Science.
-- :computer: I'm interested in coding, cloud computing and reading.
+- :computer: I'm interested in coding and reading books.

 <!---
 HEI204/HEI204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.